gzweigle/open-hybrid-piano/README.md

-# Hybrid MIDI Digital Grand Piano
+# Hybrid MIDI Digital Piano

 Also known as **stem piano**